 Whether this “Hand Study” will ever be authenticated as a Henri and rendered valuable is of secondary importance.
 The real gift of this study is Henri’s ability to teach a language that cannot be spoken directly, an artistic language that can only be understood by meditating on the sign-posts.
 “Sign-posts toward greater knowledge.”
 (Art Spirit, Dedication)

-The owners of this Henri painting, Les and Sue Fox, are working on the catalogue raisonne for an American artists, Fern Coppedge, Pennsylvania Impressionist of the New Hope School.
+The owners of this Henri painting, Les and Sue Fox, are working on the catalogue raisonne for American artist Fern Coppedge, Pennsylvania Impressionist of the New Hope School.